 You have done an astounding amount of work to organize the meetup, and you too deserve to enjoy it!
 Catch up with your colleagues, relax, and try not to stress too much about things you could have done better (yes, I know it’s easier said than done).
 But really, there is no point in stressing out if someone’s luggage gets lost or someone’s appetizer arrives cold.
 These kind of things are inevitable when organizing an event for a significant number of people.
 Be mentally prepared for them.
 Try not paying too much attention to the things you can’t do anything about, but make sure to remember ones that could help you improve the next meetup organization.
 But most of all, try to enjoy every moment of the meetup!

 The meetup is done.
 Everyone is back home with beautiful memories and lots of positive emotions.
 Even if you are 100% sure the week went great and you all had a fantastic time, don’t miss an opportunity to ask people about their experiences.
 They are your best judges on what and how things can be improved, after all, this work was for the team.
 Some of the best ideas I’ve had for meetups came from meetup feedback surveys.
-In Toggl, we send out meetup feedback surveys as soon as events are over, so memories and impressions are still fresh.
+At Toggl Track, we send out meetup feedback surveys as soon as events are over, so memories and impressions are still fresh.

 This was our step by step guide for organizing a company-wide meetup.
-In the last two years (since I joined Toggl) it has changed from booking couple or Airbnbs and surfing on the beach, to the serious organizational project where multiple team members join forces in creating an epic experience for the whole team.
+In the last two years (since I joined Toggl Track) it has changed from booking couple or Airbnbs and surfing on the beach, to the serious organizational project where multiple team members join forces in creating an epic experience for the whole team.
 I am sure our ways of doing meetups will continue to change and evolve as our team does.
 We will be sure to share this evolution with you as that happens.
 Until then, I hope these tips will help you organize epic experiences for your team.
 Happy traveling!